ElectNext/wp-featured-perspectives/readme.txt

 Stable tag: 1.1
 License: GPLv2 or later

-Automatically add Featured Perspectives to your news posts.
-We showcase multiple expert perspectives for your readers, and share that premium revenue back with you.
+A plugin for news publishers using WordPress.
+Our plugin automatically adds Featured Perspectives to your posts.
+We showcase multiple expert perspectives for readers, and share that premium revenue back with you.

 == Description ==